Black Friday • Black Friday •

 Treating unusual bleeding

-Treatment of DUB will be based almost entirely based on the results of medical testing.
-While the use of natural therapies can help in managing some of the symptoms and support the body, primary diagnosis of metrorrhagia must be done by your doctor.
+Treatment of DUB will be based almost entirely on test results.
+While natural therapies can help manage some symptoms and support the body, the primary diagnosis of metrorrhagia must be made by your doctor.

 Common medical treatments for dysfunctional uterine bleeding include: